 American Indian Science and Engineering Society honor reflects firm’s commitment to diversity

-For the second consecutive year, Stantec—a global architecture, engineering, and design firm—has been recognized by the American Indian Science and Engineering Society (AISES) as one of the Top 50 STEM Workplaces for Indigenous STEM Professionals.
-AISES released its listing in the Spring 2021 issue of Winds of Change, the organization’s national magazine, which focuses on advancement for Indigenous Peoples of North America and the Pacific Islands in science, technology, engineering, and math (STEM) studies and careers.
+For the third consecutive year, the American Indian Science and Engineering Society (AISES) has recognized Stantec—a global architecture, engineering, and design firm—as one of the Top 50 STEM Workplaces for Indigenous STEM Professionals.
+AISES released its listing in the Spring 2022 issue of Winds of Change, the organization’s national magazine.
+The magazine focuses on advancement for Indigenous Peoples of North America and the Pacific Islands in science, technology, engineering, and math (STEM) studies and careers.

 Firms selected for the AISES Top 50 list are required to meet a list of criteria, including: